Wednesday, February 22, 2023

 Over the next two decades the legend of this mysterious band with an obscure 45 on a major label continued to grow, culminating with the 2006 reissue by Sundazed Music which was remastered from the original tapes.
 In their press material, Sundazed refers to the original 45 as one of the RAREST of all '66 garage singles.

-While perhaps not as desirable as the Mercury single, both the Jo-Way and Twinight singles have proven to be as equally rare.
+While perhaps not as desirable as the Mercury single, both the Jo-Way and Twinight singles have proven to be equally rare.

 Three of the four songs however were included on a 1997 CD compilation, The Quill Records Story (The Best of Chicago Garage Bands), despite the fact that none of The Rooks records were released on Quill.
 Curiously, "Hoping To Be Gone Soon" was excluded and has gone mostly unheard for more than 50 years... until now (see video below).